Masters in Infection Control & Prevention [Distance MSc]

 - Outbreak investigation and management

-Learn from renowned clinical experts that have not only contributed to module development, but who also support student learning alongside the university academic staff.
-As clinically practicing leaders in their field, students will benefit from the practical expertise and up-to-date current practices and contemporary skills these experts bring to the programme.
+This Masters in Infection Control & Prevention is taught by renowned clinical experts that have not only contributed to module development, but who also support student learning alongside the university academic staff.
+As clinically practicing leaders in their field, students will benefit from the practical expertise and up-to-date current practices and contemporary skills these experts bring to the MSc in Infection Control.

 Benefits of a Masters in Infection Control and Prevention